 Am I comfortable putting myself out there?

 Yes!
 This program is perfect for you!
 While you will have support from our partners, including job leads, resume review, and other advising, it is up to you to apply for and obtain your own employment.
-Finding jobs on your own allows you the freedom to live and work where you please.
-Making friends (and finding travel buddies and roomies!) will certainly be important to most participants and getting out of your comfort zone is essential to connecting with new friends.
+Finding jobs on your own allows you to live and work where you please.
+Making friends (and finding travel buddies and roomies!) will undoubtedly be important to most participants, and getting out of your comfort zone is essential to connecting with new friends.

 No. You can use our partner’s job services (you will still have to apply on your own), but this should be a skill you try to develop early on if you decide to take on this challenge.
-If you are hesitant about sending out your resume, you will likely find many gaps in your employment, thus a low cash flow.
-You should also be open to attending events organized by our partner - they’re a great way to meet your fellow explorers!
+If you are hesitant about sending out your resume, you will likely find many gaps in your employment and, thus, a low cash flow.
+You should also be open to attending events organized by our partner – they’re a great way to meet fellow explorers!

 Am I flexible with living arrangements?

-No, I need my own private space. - Just keep in mind that single occupant accommodations can be expensive.
-Plus, shared living spaces can be a great way to meet new people during your Working Holiday Visa program!
+No, I need my own private space. – Keep in mind that single-occupant accommodations can be expensive.
+Shared living spaces can also be a great way to meet new people during your Working Holiday Visa program!

-Do I have at least a few months available to live and work abroad?
+Do I have at least a few months to live and work abroad?

 No, I need to be back for my brother’s wife’s niece’s wedding next month.
-You might want to hold off and do this program when you have a little more time.
+You might want to hold off and do this program when you have more time.